-Eyes Wide Shut is a feat in sleight of hand.
+Eyes Wide Shut is a feat of sleight of hand.
 Right when you think you’ve got a beat on the trick, or that you’ve deciphered the biggest secrets, up comes another bend down the rabbit hole.
-It is Stanley Kubrick’s final and most post modern film, primarily focused on sex and status, knowledge and belief.
+It is Stanley Kubrick’s final and most post-modern film: primarily focused on sex and status, knowledge and belief.
 The effect of displaying brazen sexuality shielded behind the guise of opulence and exclusivity is hypnotizing for the viewer, as well as Dr. Bill Hartford.
-The structure of the movie leaves us both in the dark, and there is a dual effort to hunting down clues to the plot while also mentally cataloging hints at the self referential code carved into the narrative by Kubrick, keeping the story suspended and always just out of reach.
-That twisted mirror image of Bill’s experience in the film and ours viewing it creates a haunting and taut atmosphere from the opening scene to the final credits.
+The structure of the movie leads us to hunt down clues driving the plot forward, while also mentally cataloging hints at the self referential code carved into the narrative by Kubrick.
+The sensation is a story that is suspended and always just out of reach.
+That twisted mirror image of Bill’s experience in the film. and ours viewing it, creates a haunting and taut atmosphere from the opening scene to the final credits.

 “Alice: Millions of years of evolution, right?
 Right!?
 Men have to stick it in every place they can, but for women it’s just about security, and commitment, and- and whatever the fuck else!